themegat/BahbiWaterController/README.md

 ## Schematics

-Included in this reposistory, are the schematics for the controller.
+Included in this repository, are the schematics for the controller.

 ![alt-text](/docs/schematic/Schematic_Bahbi-Water_2024-03-10.svg?raw=true "Schematic")